Flexible. Reliable. Secure.

 Once an account has been validated, recurring payments can happen seamlessly with each billing cycle.

-Reduce risk for same day ACH expedited payments and fraud during the online account opening process, even for some high-risk businesses.
+Reduce risk for same day ACH expedited payments and fraud during the online account opening process for businesses.

 NACHA Preferred Partner